The Invention of Hugo Cabret: Secondary characters

+Reception

+The book received generally positive reviews.
+Writing for The New York Times, John Schwartz praised the book as "wonderful", and the drawings as "amazing".
+In a starred review, Publishers Weekly called the book a "true masterpiece—an artful blending of narrative, illustration and cinematic technique".
+The Bulletin of the Center for Children's Books compared the book to "intricate and tension-filled silent movie", praising the plot's "satisfying layers" and "careful pacing".
+Roger Sutton of The Horn Book Magazine noted the book's "several excellent chase scenes", and called the interactions between text and illustrations "complete genius".

+The book was awarded the 2008 Caldecott Medal, and was a National Book Award finalist.
+By 2011, it had sold "millions of copies" and by 2023, it had been translated into 13 languages.

 Film adaptation

-A film adaptation named "Hugo" was produced in 2011.
+A film adaptation, Hugo, was produced in 2011.
 Martin Scorsese bought the screen rights to the book in 2007, and John Logan wrote the script.
 Scorsese began shooting the film in London at Shepperton Studios in June 2010.
 It was produced in 3D, with its theatrical release on November 23, 2011, and distributed by Paramount Pictures.
 Asa Butterfield played the title role of Hugo Cabret, with Ben Kingsley as Georges Méliès, Chloë Grace Moretz as Isabelle and Sacha Baron Cohen as the station inspector.
 Jude Law, Richard Griffiths, Ray Winstone, Christopher Lee, Frances de la Tour and Helen McCrory were also featured.
 The film was a box office failure but received critical acclaim, scoring a 94% on Rotten Tomatoes, and 83 on Metacritic.
 In 2012, the film was nominated for 11 Academy Awards, including Best Picture, and ended up winning five (for Best Sound Editing, Best Sound Mixing, Best Art Direction, Best Cinematography and Best Visual Effects).